-In comparison with metallic materials, the use of plastics is limited to relatively moderate temperatures and pressures [230degC (450degF) is considered high for plastics].
-Plastics are also less resistant to mechanical abuse and have high expansion rates, low strengths (thermoplastics) and only fair resistance to solvents.
-However, they are lightweight, are good thermal and electrical insulators, are easy to fabricate and install, and have low friction factors.
+In comparison with metallic materials, the use of plastics is limited to relatively moderate temperatures and pressures [230 deg C (450 deg F) is considered high for plastics].
+Plastics are also less resistant to mechanical abuse and have high expansion rates, low strengths (thermoplastics), and only fair resistance to solvents.
+However, they are lightweight, are good thermal and electrical insulators, are easy to fabricate and install and have low friction factors.
 Since plastics do not corrode in the electrochemical sense, they offer another advantage over metals.
-The important thermoplastics used commercially are polyethylene, polyvinyl chloride (PVC), fluorocarbons (Teflon, Halar, Kel-F, Kynar) and polypropylene.
-Important thermosetting plastics are general-purpose polyester glass reinforced, bisphenol-based polyester glass, epoxy glass, vinyl ester glass, furan and phenolic glass, and asbestos reinforced.
-While using non-metallic piping, viz HDPE, PVC, FRP etc, the designer shall take care of the service, pressure & temperature.
-Manufacturer’s recommendation shall be taken into account.
+The important thermoplastics used commercially are polyethylene, polyvinyl chloride (PVC), fluorocarbons (Teflon, Halar, Kel-F, Kynar), and polypropylene.
+Important thermosetting plastics are general-purpose polyester glass-reinforced, bisphenol-based polyester glass, epoxy glass, vinyl ester glass, furan, and phenolic glass, and asbestos reinforced.
+While using non-metallic piping, viz HDPE, PVC, FRP, etc, the designer shall take care of the service, pressure & temperature.
+The manufacturer’s recommendation shall be taken into account.

 The most chemical-resistant plastic commercially available today is tetrafluoroethylene or TFE (Teflon).
 This thermoplastic is practically unaffected by all alkalies and acids except fluorine and chlorine gas at elevated temperatures and molten metals.
 It retains its properties up to 260 deg C (500 deg F).
 Perfluoroalkoxy, or PFA (Teflon), has the general properties and chemical resistance of FEP at a temperature approaching 300 deg C (600 deg F).
-Polyethylene is the lowest cost plastic commercially available.
-Mechanical properties are generally poor, particularly above 50 deg C (120 deg F), and pipe must be fully supported.
+Polyethylene is the lowest-cost plastic commercially available.
+Mechanical properties are generally poor, particularly above 50 deg C (120 deg F), and the pipe must be fully supported.
 Carbon-filled grades are resistant to sunlight and weathering.
 Polypropylene has a chemical resistance about the same as that of polyethylene, but it can be used at 120 deg C (250 deg F).

 Among the thermosetting materials are phenolic plastics filled with asbestos, carbon or graphite, glass, and silica.
 Relatively low cost, good mechanical properties, and chemical resistance (except against strong alkalies) make phenolics popular for chemical equipment.
 Furan plastics filled with asbestos and glass have much better alkali resistance than phenolic resins.
-Polyester resins reinforced with fibreglass, have good strength and good chemical resistance except to alkalies.
-Epoxies reinforced with fibreglass have very high strengths and resistance to heat.
+Polyester resins reinforced with fiberglass, have good strength and good chemical resistance except to alkalies.
+Epoxies reinforced with fiberglass have very high strengths and resistance to heat.
 The chemical resistance of the epoxy resin is excellent in non-oxidizing and weak acids but not good against strong acids.
 Alkaline resistance is excellent in weak solutions.

-The group of materials called high alloys all contain relatively large percentage ofNickel.
+The group of materials called high alloys all contain a relatively large percentage of Nickel.
 Hastelloy B2 contains 61% Nickel & 28% Mo.
 The alloy has unusually very high resistance to all concentrations of HCL at all temperatures in the absence of oxidizing agents.
 Other materials of this group are Chlorimet 2 & Hastelloy C-276.

-Nickel & Nickel alloys :
+Nickel & Nickel alloy Pipes

-Copper and copper alloys:
+Pipes from Copper and copper alloys

-Copper and it’s alloys are widely used in chemical processing, particularly when heat and thermal conductivity is very important.
-Main copper alloys are brasses(Cu-Zn), Bronzes( Cu- Sn) and Cupronickels.
-Some of the bronzes are very popular in process industry, like Aluminium and silicon bronzes because they combine good strength with corrosion resistance.
+Copper and its alloys are widely used in chemical processing, particularly when heat and thermal conductivity is very important.
+The main copper alloys are brasses(Cu-Zn), Bronzes( Cu- Sn), and Cupronickels.
+Some of the bronzes are very popular in the process industry, like Aluminium and silicon bronzes because they combine good strength with corrosion resistance.
 Cupronickels have 10-30% nickel and have become very popular because it has the highest corrosion resistance of all copper alloys.
-This finds it’s application in heat-exchanger tubing and it’s resistance to seawater is especially outstanding.
+This finds its application in heat-exchanger tubing and its resistance to seawater especially outstanding.